tomjaguarpaw/H2/posts/haskell-programs-how-do-they-run.markdown

-Additionally, in a function call the function itself and arguments must be variables or literals; and constructor applications must be ``saturated'', i.e.\ there must be no missing arguments.
+Additionally, in a function call the function itself and arguments must be variables or literals; and constructor applications must be "saturated", i.e.\ there must be no missing arguments.

 All Haskell programs can be translated into this normal form.
 I'm not going to expend space describing how because there's lots and lots of